SlabberP/Prediction-of-Product-Sales/README.md

-# sales prediction for food items sold at various retail store outlets
+# Sales prediction for food items sold at various retail store outlets
-## Subtitle describing the analysis
+## Food Item sales and the features that impact the sales.

-**Author**:
+**Author**: Pieter Slabber

+![alt text]

 ### Business problem: